 - Istanbul Technical University, Maritime Faculty (Mediterranean, Black Sea, ex Central and Eastern Europe)

-- Kobe University of Mercantile Marine (Asia) [now transformed to Kobe University, Faculty of Maritime Sciences]
+- Kobe University of Mercantile Marine (Asia)

 - Maine Maritime Academy (Americas including the Caribbean’s)